pedroar9/semana-databricks/terraform/deployment.md

 1. Create a Terraform Cloud account at [app.terraform.io](https://app.terraform.io) if you don't have one

-2. Create an organization or use an existing one (default: `engenharia-academy`)
+2. Use the existing organization `engenharia-academy`

-3. Create a new workspace for your Databricks deployment (default: `databricks-platform`):
+3. Use the existing workspace `databricks-platform` which is already VCS-connected:
    - Workflow Type: Version Control Workflow
-   - Connect to your VCS provider and select the repository
+   - Connected to the repository

 4. Configure workspace variables in Terraform Cloud:
    - Navigate to your workspace in Terraform Cloud